LicensePlates.cc

 12405-LS

-Spotted on an electric vehicle owned by the NY State Park Police.
+Applications include electric vehicles owned by the NY State Park Police.
 A Limited Use Auto is defined as a motor vehicle, other than one registered or capable of being registered, which has a maximum speed of not more than forty miles per hour.

 Jim S. spotted the first of the series, 10000-LU on an electric vehicle of NYS Office of Parks, Recreation & Historic Preservation.